-But every no healthy upstream error is not finished with unprepared vCenter.
-There might be some issue which does not allow the services of vCenter to be running properly.
+But every no healthy upstream error is because of an unprepared vCenter.
+There might be some issue that does not allow the services of vCenter to be running properly.

 Fix vCenter 7 no healthy upstream error?

 There is another guide to help you fix no healthy upstream error of vCenter 7.
 It might be occurred after upgrading vCenter 6.7 to vCenter 7.

 - Shutdown the vCenter